Clemapfel/mousetrap/docs/04_widgets.md

 };
 ```

-Inherting from `Widget` requires us to implement a single pure virtual function `operator NativeWidget const override`.
-Using this function, mousetrap can convert any object into a widget and add to the internal state of the mousetrap runtime.
+Inheriting from `Widget` requires us to implement a single pure virtual function `operator NativeWidget() const`, which we mark as `override`.
+Once this function is implemented, mousetrap is able treat that object as a widget, allowing us to the compound widget as a single instance of `Widget`.

 We implement this function as follows: